lusm554/multi-server-system/README.md

-# CLUSTER
+# FILE SYSTEM

-So, the main purpose of this project is deploy API in several servers.
+So, the main purpose of this project is practice to create and deploy API on several servers.

-Some thoughts:
-- data server, like [file-transfer](https://github.com/f1le-transfer) but simpler
+Practice Ideas:
 - VPN
 - A subnet simulator
 - Network load balancing System
-- Multi file upload System
 - File Transfer Protocol
+- data server, like [file-transfer](https://github.com/f1le-transfer) but simpler

+And I decided to create a simplified multi-user file system.